cfengine/documentation/reference/promise-types/files.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: List of acceptable group names or ids for the file, or regexes to match
+**Description**: List of acceptable group names or ids for the file, or regexes to match

 **Example**: